DataDog/hiring-engineers/answers.md

 **Step 3) Install the Datadog Agent**

-We could install the Datadog agent directly on the host VM but that would be somewhat antithetical to using the Docker platform, so instead let's install the dockerized Datadog Agent image:
+We could install the Datadog Agent directly on the host VM but that would be somewhat antithetical to using the Docker platform, so instead let's install the dockerized Datadog Agent image: